 Last week, Zoom officially announced to make its Live Transcription paid service free for all users.
-In the recent blog post, the company stated that with a free live transcription service, users can easily see the real-time captions during video conferencing.
+In a recent blog post, the company stated that with a free live transcription service, users can easily see real-time captions during video conferencing.

 Earlier, Zoom released end-to-end encryption for everyone.
 And now the company is all set to make the paid automatic closed captioning feature absolutely free.
 The main advantage of this feature is to avoid any miscommunication during a Zoom meeting.